 Adolescence is a time growth and transition from childhood to young adulthood.
 Today’s adolescents face many challenges in all facets of their growth and development, personal and social lives.
 Unfortunately these issues are not always taught within the constraints of the academic curriculum, but are perhaps some of the most valuable of life’s lessons.
 It is essential that we not only model to our students but rather that we explicitly educate them on relevant personal, social, emotional and spiritual issues that they may face in life, to best equip them with the knowledge and skills required to be able to appropriately manage such issues.
 The PSDE program is a ‘hands on’ practical approach coupled with the relevant educational theory and includes educating our students on who or where to go for further information or help.
 It therefore requires the support of everyone involved in their education from parents to teachers to the school and wider community.

 The PSDE program is compulsory part of your child’s education.
 It is expected that they will come prepared for all PSDE sessions dressed appropriately and with any equipment required.
-PC Coordinators and PC Teachers will advise students well in advance of any requirements.
-It is expected that your child be actively involved and engaged in the program and their participation in the program will be recorded in the MY Learning system and form part of their Pastoral Care End of Semester Report.
+Heads of House and PC Teachers will advise students well in advance of any requirements.
+It is expected that your child be actively involved and engaged in the program.

 Is this program really worth it?
 Could my child be doing something more worthwhile?